<?xml

 <item xml:lang="fr">

-<guid isPermaLink="true">https://ce.ur.ac.rw/?4th-International-Conference-Call-for-Papers-on-Re-shaping-Education-for</guid>
+<guid isPermaLink="true">https://ce.ur.ac.rw/?Co-Creation-workshop-puts-persons-with-disabilities-at-the-centre-of-data</guid>

 <dc:format>text/html</dc:format>